 Top Things To Do at Château de Chambord

-1. The architecture is famous for its blend of Renaissance and medieval features.
+1. The architecture is famous for blending Renaissance and medieval features.
 Check out the Disneyesque turrets, the double-helix staircase and the murals inside.

-You can easily have a wander by yourself, or if you prefer you could rent an audio guide instead.
-Whichever way you explore, make sure you head to the top of the castle for glorious views over the gardens.
+You can easily wander by yourself, or if you prefer, you could rent an audio guide instead.
+Whichever way you explore, head to the top of the castle for glorious views over the gardens.

 2. Surrounded by dense forests, this castle offers gorgeous riverside views of the Cosson River.

-You could explore the grounds in a horse and carriage and also venture into the woods, where you might get to see deer and other wildlife.
-You can also get a boat rental or an electric vehicle rental for touring the premises.
+You could explore the grounds in a horse and carriage and venture into the woods, where you might see deer and other wildlife.
+You can also rent a boat or an electric vehicle to tour the premises.

-3. You can watch a 20-minute film on the ground floor of the castle, that gives a brief overview of the castle and French royalty.
+3. On the ground floor of the castle, you can watch a 20-minute film that gives a brief overview of the castle and French royalty.

-5. For those of you up for some fun, why not check out the stunning Helicopter or Hot Air Balloon tours over the castles.
+5. For those of you up for fun, why not take a stunning Helicopter or Hot Air Balloon tour over the castles?

 How to Get to Castle Chambord